Dre Campbell Farm

 2. Diatomaceous Earth

-You can sprinkle DE on or around your plants, and the good news is that you don’t need to use it a lot.
+You can sprinkle DE on or around your plants; the good news is that you don’t need to use it often.
 Just a little bit will help eradicate unwanted pests.

 You do, however, need to reapply after any rain.
-Not only will it help rid your yard and garden of these critters, but it is organic and natural as well, unlike Sevin dust.
-Read more on how to use diatomaceous earth for pest control.
+It will help rid your yard and garden of these critters.
+Moreover, it is also organic and natural, unlike Sevin dust.
+Read more about how to use diatomaceous earth for pest control.

 3. Neem Oil